 10 Life Choices You Can Make to Protect Your Heart

 February is all about hearts. . . but not just the cupid and chocolate kind of hearts.
-It’s also heart awareness month as the Heart and Stroke Foundation promote heart health and disease prevention.
+It’s also heart awareness month as the Heart and Stroke Foundation promotes heart health and disease prevention.

 Did you know that every seven minutes someone in Canada dies from heart disease or stroke?
 And 32% of all deaths are attributed to heart disease or stroke?
 With heart disease this rampant, it is bound to affect you personally through someone that you know.

-Here are the Top 10 healthy living choices you can make to help prevent heart disease:
+Here are the Top 10 healthy living choices you can make to help prevent heart disease

 1. If you smoke, become smoke-free.